Let a Irvine Child Support Lawyer Resolve Your Concerns

 Common Issues Related to Establishing Child Support in Orange County

 While calculating a monthly payment amount based on a set of statutory guidelines may seem like a straightforward process, there are a number of issues that can lead to complications during a divorce or separation.
-In order to ensure that you arrive at an accurate obligation amount and do not overlook any child-related financial issues, it is important that you work with an Orange County child support lawyer who is experienced in helping parents navigate all aspects of the divorce or separation process.
+In order to ensure that you arrive at an accurate obligation amount and do not overlook any child-related financial issues, it is important that you work with an Irvine child support lawyer who is experienced in helping parents navigate all aspects of the divorce or separation process.
 For example, issues that can complicate the process include:

 1. Identifying All Sources of Income

 By law, parents are required to disclose their income sources as part of the divorce process.
 However, parents do not always comply with this requirement; and, whether your spouse inadvertently omits information or intentionally attempts to conceal one or more sources of income, acting on incomplete information will almost certainly lead to an inaccurate result.
-Our lawyers utilize various forensic and legal methods to ensure that our clients have all access to all of the financial information to which they are legally entitled.
+Our Irvine child support lawyers utilize various forensic and legal methods to ensure that our clients have all access to all of the financial information to which they are legally entitled.

 In some cases, it can be difficult to accurately calculate a parent’s income even when complete information is available.
 This is most common in cases involving business owners and parents who are self-employed.
 But, here too, there are methods and strategies available, and our child support lawyers can ensure that you arrive at an accurate child support calculation.